GeneralBots/BotServer/WARNINGS.md

 # BotServer

+docxtemplater is not working in more modern versions.
+Stay with 3.9.7.

 nodejs/node-gyp#2756
 warning npm > node-gyp > make-fetch-happen > cacache > @npmcli/move-file@2.0.1: This functionality has been moved to @npmcli/fs